top of page

 How to Calculate Cash Flow on an Investment Property Before You Buy

-If you are considering buying an investment property in Brisbane, understanding cash flow is essential.
+If you are considering buying an investment property in Brisbane, understanding cash flow is essential, which is why our team of Brisbane accountants are here to help.
 Before signing a contract, you should know whether the property will comfortably support itself or require contributions from your personal income.
 Many investors focus on rental yield or potential capital growth.
-While these are important, cash flow determines how manageable the property will be month to month.
-Knowing how to calculate investment property cash flow befo
+While these are important, cash flow determines how manageable the property will be month to m

 Feb 233 min read